 I resisted the chia pudding craze for a long time because I was afraid that I would hate it.
 I already can’t stand chia drinks because of their slimy texture, so I automatically stayed away from making any sort of chia pudding.
-But close on the heels of my blueberry chia energy bites, I have come up with a chia pudding that even I love.
+But I have come up with a chia pudding that even I love.

 I’m happy to say that this pudding was so good, and the texture is also great (read: not slimy)!
 The Critic actually ate the entire bowl, and that was after he crushed my entire recipe of blueberry chia energy bites.